ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 All of the performance hacks above are the result of years of learning.
 They are tried and tested approaches for squeezing performance out of the browser.
 If you have more ideas to make things faster, or have any improvements suggestions on this blog, then please comment below.
 Even better, if this all seems easy to you and you could do better, get in touch as we are always looking to hire the right people.

-One lasting note - these are performance hacks that worked for us in ag-Grid.
+One lasting note - these are performance hacks that worked for us in AG Grid.
 You should understand them and consider them.
 They may not be suitable to your application (an application has different concerns to a data grid).

 ## And Share!!!